ilnitkosta/Landmarks/README.md

 # Landmarks

-This project i took form the apple developer documentation master swiftUI basics
+This project i took form the apple developer documentation to master swiftUI basics